 The term sea change dates to the early 1600s, though its use as an idiom began in earnest in the latter-1800s.
-An idiom is a figure of speech that is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the definition of the expression sea change, where it came from and some examples of its use in sentences.

 A sea change is a complete transformation, a radical change of direction in attitude, goals, government, business, etc. The expression sea change is derived from the play The Tempest, produced by William Shakespeare in 1610: “Full fathom five thy father lies; Of his bones are coral made; Those are pearls that were his eyes: Nothing of him that doth fade/ But doth suffer a sea-change/ Into something rich and strange.
 Sea-nymphs hourly ring his knell.”
 At one time the term sea change was rendered with a hyphen, but the Oxford English Dictionary lists the term as two separate words, without a hyphen.